DanielChuDC/ibm-licensing-operator/README.md

 Now after waiting about 1 minute and clicking installed operators you should see IBM Licensing Operator and it should have status `InstallSucceeded`
 ![IBM Licensing Installed](images/installed.png)

-### Install the IBM Licensing Operator on Kubernetes from scratch
+### Installing IBM Licensing Operator on Kubernetes with `kubectl`

+#### Prerequisites
+- Administrator permissions for the cluster
+- 'kubectl` 1.11.3 or higher
+- Linux or iOS
+    **Note**: To install on Windows, change the commands to fit the Windows standard.

 #### 1. Install Operator Lifecycle Manager